Configuration

 |---|---|

-SEARXNG_URL | SearXNG instance URL (included in docker-compose, recommended) |
+SEARXNG_URL | SearXNG instance URL (included in docker-compose, recommended).
+Without it, web_research falls back to a best-effort DuckDuckGo HTML scrape. |

 Network & Server